paulinon8n/obsidian-enhanced-reader-plugin/README.md

   - Font family and Bionic mode
   - Latest toolbar adjustments become the default for newly opened books (you can still override per title)
   - Highlights: your manual highlights are persisted per book and restored on reopen.
 You can also export a selection to the companion note with an automatic citation and a deep link back to the exact location in the book.
-  - **Highlight management**: Click on any existing highlight to remove it.
-A toolbar will appear with removal options.
+  - **Highlight management**: Reselect text that already has a highlight to reveal the toolbar with removal options.

 ### Architecture notes